ShanGor/so-vits-svc-4.0/README.md

 * `all_in_mem`: Load all dataset to RAM.
 It can be enabled when the disk IO of some platforms is too low and the system memory is **much larger** than your dataset.

 ## 🏋️‍♀️ Training
+About batch size in the config file, if you have 6G vram, suggest input 2-3, if you have 8G vram, might input 4-6.
 ```shell
 python train.py -c configs/config.json -m 44k
 ```